AYSO Region 45 Select Soccer Program

 AYSO nationally sanctions several advanced play alternatives, including Select programs, provided that the children also participate on a regular season team (in Region 45 this would be a Fall team) and that these programs are funded separately from the regular program.

 Teams are formed in boys and girls divisions in Under 10 through Under 19.
-The number teams offered will depend heavily on the number of coaches and players that sign up.
+The number teams offered will depend heavily on the number of coaches, players and referees that sign up.
 Access to field permits plays a key part in the determination of the number of teams as well.
-Typically we have had one team per division in U14 and one to two teams in U12 and U10.
-The composition of U19 and U16 teams varies depending on player and coach interest.
+Recently we have had three boy snd one girls team in U16 & U19, and at least two teams in all gender divisions for U14, U12 and U10.

 Region 45 has a standard procedure for the selection process that all of the teams will follow.
-The Head Coaches will be determined by early November so that they can scout players that have filled out the online application.
-There will also be 1-3 tryout sessions that players may attend.
+The Head Coaches will be determined by mid-October so they can scout players that have filled out the online application and recruit others to sign up who have not applied.
+In U14 and below, there will be at least 2 scheduled tryouts from which players must attend at least one.
 It is highly recommended that interested players attend all tryout sessions if possible.
-After scouting players and seeing some or all of them at the tryout sessions, the coaches and evaluators from each division will hold a player draft supervised by at least one member of the Spring Select Committee.
+After scouting players and seeing some or all of them at the tryout sessions, the coaches and evaluators from each division will meet to setup teams ensuting every team has at least two certified coaches and three certified referees.
 Players not selected will be notified first that they have been placed on the wait list.
 After that, the players selected will be notified by the Coach.
 No players will be told they have made a team until the end of the process.

 Players may tryout in the same Division age group as they participated in during the Fall season, or tryout with their age group if different.
-This applies only to kids that “played up” a Division last Fall.
+This applies only to kids that ""played up"" a Division last Fall.
 The age/division rules are still being evaluated and this could change in the future to only allow kids to try out for select in the Division they played in the Fall season.
 AYSO National Guidelines mandate that All Stars (Different from Select) come from the Division they played in the primary season.
 At this time, Select does not fall under these guidelines but could in the future.
-The Region 45 Board is making a determination.
+The Region 45 Board makes this determination.

-For those players who do not make a team during the tryout process or are interested in a less intense spring soccer experience, please visit our Spring Soccer page for options on playing as AYSO Region 45 unfortunately is unable to field an open registration spring open.
+For those players who do not make a team during the tryout process or are interested in a less intense spring soccer experience, please visit our Spring Soccer page for options on playing as AYSO Region 45.

 The following rules apply to be a Select coach:

-2. All Select Coaches must be Safe Haven certified and have an eAYSO volunteer application form on file.
+All Select Coaches must be Safe Haven certified and have completed CDC Concussion Awareness training.

 Sometimes, there will be more applicants for coaches than there will be coaching spots available.
-The Select Committee often has a difficult time in deciding on which coaches to accept.
-We encourage all interested coaches to apply.
+The Select Committee often has a difficult time in deciding on which coaches to accept which is a nice problem to have so we encourage all interested coaches to apply.

 All other expenses including uniforms, sweatshirts, play in other leagues (PCSSL, indoor soccer, etc), lodging, transportation and such will need to be paid for by the team.

-At least two players and preferably three need to be selected to each team whose parents are certified referees or will become certified referees and are willing to referee in the tournaments in the spring.
+At least three players need to be selected to each team whose parents are certified referees or will become certified referees and are willing to referee in the tournaments in the spring.
 Several tournaments only accept applications that include a referee team.
 Teams may solicit referees who do not have a child playing on the team but the team must be willing to incur travel costs including lodging for that referee.
-At least one player must be selected whose parent is willing to assist with coaching.
+Two players must be selected whose parent is willing to assist with coaching.
 All other parents must be willing to volunteer in some capacity with their team from team treasurer to field setup and snack coordination.

-Most Spring Select Teams play in the Pacific Coast Spring Soccer League (PCSSL).
-Games are all within driving distance but may be up to 45 minutes away.
+Most Select Teams play in the Pacific Coast Spring Soccer League (PCSSL).
+Games are all within driving distance but may be up to an hour away.
 Other Select Teams may participate in an indoor league.
 Costs incurred for playing in these leagues is NOT included in the registration fee and are paid directly by each team from funds collected by each player.

 The Region hopes to have enough volunteers to offer a second or development team in each age division in under 10 through under 14.
 This team will focus on skills development, play in the PCSSL league, and attend fewer tournaments.
 Concentration would be on on attending the more local events.
 Fees would be adjusted to the number of tournaments attended.
 The recommendation of the spring select committee is that the development teams attend no more than one to three tournaments.